-As can be seen from the above Income Statement, RSA (Pty) Ltd had a good year in 2002, recording a Gross Profit (Trade Surplus) of R50.2bn and a Net Profit (Current Account Surplus) of R7.5bn.
+As can be seen from the above Income Statement, RSA (Pty) Ltd had a good year in 2002, recording a Gross Profit (Trade Surplus) of R50.2bn and a Net Profit (Current Account Surplus) of R9.7bn.

-But since 2003, trade performance started sagging and the situation has progressively deteriorated:
+But that was the last.
+Since 2003, trade performance started sagging and the situation has progressively deteriorated:

-- In 2004, a Gross Profit had reversed into a small Gross Loss, while Net Other Revenue loss had also increased, resulting in a worrying R44.6 billion Total Net Loss, which further deteriorated in 2005 to a R64.4 billion loss. - And then in 2006, Gross Loss (Trade Deficit) more than trebled, and Net Other Revenue (Services Deficit) further deteriorated, with Total Net Loss (Current Account) at an astounding R112 billion! - And 2007?
-Gross Loss (Trade Deficit) had reduced slightly, but the Net Other Revenue (Services Deficit) had deteriorated by 50%, with a Total Net Loss (Current Account) at an alarming R145 billion! - The overall rot continued in 2008.
-Gross Loss (Trade Deficit) reduce again slightly, but Net Other Revenue (Services Deficit) loss grew again steadily to nearly double that of 2006, pushing Total Net Loss (Current Account) to a record R169 billion loss!
+- In 2004, a Gross Profit had reversed into a small Gross Loss, while Net Other Revenue loss had also increased, resulting in a worrying R42.9 billion Total Net Loss, which further deteriorated in 2005 to a R54.5 billion loss. - And then in 2006, Gross Loss (Trade Deficit) deteriorated sharply to R29.2bn, and Net Other Revenue (Services Deficit) further deteriorated, with Total Net Loss (Current Account deficit) hitting R94 billion! - ➢ In 2007, both Gross Loss (Trade Deficit) and Net Other Revenue (Services Deficit) deteriorated further (by 38% and 61% respectively), with a Total Net Loss (Current Account deficit) at an alarming R145 billion! - The overall rot continued in 2008.
+Gross Loss (Trade Deficit) reduced slightly, but Net Other Revenue (Services Deficit) loss grew again steadily to nearly double that of 2006, pushing Total Net Loss (Current Account deficit) to a record R162 billion! - The last year has seen a turnaround on the trade side, with this turning into a small Gross Profit (Trade Surplus), and with Net Other Revenue (Services Deficit)